Starbucks seeks to expand in cafe-clogged Vietnam

-HANOI With more coffee shops per square mile than probably anywhere on earth, opening a cafe in Vietnam's capital could be a bit of a gamble.
-This week, U.S. coffee chain Starbucks (SBUX.O) is opening three of them.
+HANOI, July 23 With more coffee shops per square mile than probably anywhere on earth, opening a cafe in Vietnam's capital could be a bit of a gamble.
+This week, U.S. coffee chain Starbucks is opening three of them.

 Jeff Hansberry, president of Starbucks China and Asia-Pacific, said on Wednesday Starbucks was seeking growth in Vietnam by offering "meaningful service" with "passion and care".